 Often, a client comes to me wanting to lose weight, plops down in my office, and says, “When I’m good, I eat this, and when I’m bad, I eat that.”
 This report reminds me to pause, breathe, and prepare to dive into paradigm shifting.

 I invite the individual to consider a framework in which he or she is always “good.”
 I invite them to shine the light of awareness and curiosity on the ways in which their lives and personalities manifest through their relationship with food.
 The good/bad framing is, ultimately, a pretty passive state.
 A yogic framework gets you asking “I wonder what that’s about?”
 Then you proceed to find out through self-observation.

-I recently attended Yoganand Michael Carroll’s Fire of Yoga program at Kripalu.
+I recently attended a program with Yoganand Michael Carroll, Dean of the Kripalu School of Yoga.
 He guided us through a collection of breathing exercises, a technique that creates a muhlabhanda (root lock) of epic proportions, long fire-hydrant poses, and other high-sensation activities—and suggested that we could, like the Buddha, practice observing our demons without reacting, thereby transforming them into goddesses and yoginis.

 As a long-term opponent of the “no pain, no gain” school—one whose personal and professional life mission aims to decrease suffering—I had a hard time with the idea of intentionally increasing uncomfortable physical sensations.
 But I came to realize that perhaps a touch of fireworks, within an otherwise moderate practice, is just what the yoga teacher ordered.
 Good soup needs a little spice.